 3.)
 Dragonflies were some of the first winged insects to evolve, approximately 300 million years ago.

 4.)
-Modern dragonflies have wingspans of only two to five inches, but fossil dragonflies have been found with wingspans of up to two feet.
+Modern dragonflies have wingspans of around 2 – 5 inches, but fossil dragonflies have been found with wingspans of up to 2 feet!

 5.)
 Dragonflies can fly straight up and down, hover like a helicopter and even mate in mid-air.
 If they can’t fly, they’ll starve because they only eat prey they catch while flying.